Ocimum basilicum (Basil)

 Lavandula hybrida (Lavender)

-Lavandula hybrida is a hybrid plant obtained by crossing common lavender (Lavandula officinalis) with lavender (Lavandula angustifolia).
+Lavandula hybrida is a hybrid plant obtained by crossing common lavender (Lavandula angustifolia) with lavender (Lavandula latifolia).
 It is hypothesized that the terminology of the genus derives either from λανω in Greek and lǎvo, lǎvātum from the Latin which refers to the use of plant infusions for washing or from the Latin līvěo, referring to the characteristic color of the flowers of such plants (Morales, 1997).
 They are perennial plants with the corolla of the bilabiate flower and its characteristic lavender or violet colour, widely distributed and especially in the Mediterranean basin.

 This hybrid spice looks very similar to real lavender, but it produces twice as many flowers and its stems have a stronger aroma due to the higher content of essential oils; hence it is used much more as an industrial novelty in perfumes and cosmetics.
 But this species is not only used for commercial purposes in the industry of perfumes or fragrances, but it’s essential oils contain interesting biomolecules mostly 1,8-cineole, borneol, camphor, linalool or linalyl acetate that give it properties as a bactericide, antiviral and antidepressant (Bajalan et al., 2017; Hritcu et al., 2012).
 In addition, lavandin is considered to share many of the properties of lavender, such as its calming, repairing, anti-fungal, anti-parasitic and even anti-thrombotic effects (Ebani et al., 2017; Nardoni et al., 2017; Ballabeni et al., 2014).